dham-tharan/device-specific-mediaQueries/README.md

-Device Specific Media Queries.
+Device Specific Media Queries

-Making your website responsive is as important as ever with everyone browsing the web on mobile devices.
-But with so many phones and tablets always changing screen sizes, it can get a little hectic.

-So here is a cheat sheet of media queries for all popular devices that can come in especially handy when you need to target a specific viewport.
+Creating responsive websites are more important in this modern user engaging era, nowadays mobile devices took the major part that's good.
+But with so many mobile devices and tablets with different display resolution & PPI..?

+It's not finest loop to customize creative webstie's.

+As i'm personal opinion, don't allow user to engage on your website through landscape view, the way you have hide your website with the error message.

+Anyhow this media queries will help you out for the modern device's, according to the device pixel ratio.

+Mobile Devices-

+Iphone
+Samsung
+Google Pixel
+OnePlus
+LG

+Tabs-

+iPad
+Samsung Galaxy Tab

+And some common Portrait, Landscape, Bootstrap Screen sizes.